Brewing the First Beer in Space

 The First Beer in Space

 MicroBrew-1 payload of test tubes filled with wort and yeast.
+Credit: Jaguar Space/Ivan Castro Guatemala

 The scientific payload prepared and ready to go to space.
 The top chamber (underneath the Starbase logo) is filled with wort and the chamber underneath that contains dry yeast.
-Credit: Jaguar Space/Ivan Castro Guatemala

 The MicroBrew-1 Experiment

-“Fermentation is a fundamental bioprocess for sustaining human life beyond Earth — from food and nutrition to biomanufacturing and waste recycling,” said Dr. Luis Zea, CEO of Jaguar Space and lead researcher for MicroBrew-1.
-“With MicroBrew-1, we’re conducting targeted research to understand how microgravity affects fermentation at a cellular level.
-The insights we gain could shape the design of life-supporting systems for future space missions, while also advancing bioprocessing technologies here on Earth.
+Fermentation is a fundamental bioprocess for sustaining human life beyond Earth — from food and nutrition to biomanufacturing and waste recycling.
+The insights gained in MicroBrew-1 will shape the design of life-support systems for future space missions, while also advancing bioprocessing technologies here on Earth.

 A Toast to the Future